timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 88-MILITARY FAMILY PROGRAMS AND MILITARY CHILD CARE/SUBCHAPTER I-MILITARY FAMILY PROGRAMS.md

   * (B) Stabilization of assignment for a minimum of 4 years.

+  * (C) Ability to request a second review of the approved assignment within or outside the continental United States if the member believes the location is inappropriate for the member's family and would cause undue hardship.

+  * (D) Protection from having a medical recommendation for an approved assignment overridden by the commanding officer.

+  * (E) Ability to request continuation of location when there is a documented substantial risk of transferring medical care or educational services to a new provider or school at the specific time of permanent change of station.

 * (4) In addressing support for military families under paragraph (2)(B), the policy developed under this subsection shall provide the following: